dinoboff/github-tools/README.rst

 Help and Development
 ====================

-If you’d like to help out, you can fork the project at http://github.com/dinoboff/github-tools/ and report any bugs at http://github.com/dinoboff/github-tools/issues.
+If you'd like to help out, you can fork the project at http://github.com/dinoboff/github-tools/ and report any bugs at http://github.com/dinoboff/github-tools/issues.